danog/MadelineProtoDocs/old_docs/API_docs_v20/methods/README.md

 * <a href="channels.getAdminLog.html" name="channels.getAdminLog">Get the admin log of a channel/supergroup: channels.getAdminLog</a>

-* <a href="channels.getParticipants.html" name="channels.getParticipants">Get the participants of a channel: channels.getParticipants</a>
+* <a href="channels.getParticipants.html" name="channels.getParticipants">Get the participants of a supergroup/channel: channels.getParticipants</a>

 * <a href="messages.search.html" name="messages.search">Gets back found messages: messages.search</a>